 All actively enrolled students are welcome at the Wellness Center and medical insurance is not needed to be seen for an appointment.
 The clinic's medical staff consists of a physician, nurse practitioners and other qualified health professionals.
-The clinic hours during the Spring and Fall are Monday, Wednesday, Friday 8:00am to 5:00pm and Tuesday, Thursday 8:00am to 6:00pm.
-During breaks and in the Summer the clinics hours are, Monday through Friday 8:00am to 5:00pm.
+Normal clinic hours are Monday-Friday from 8am-5pm.
 The Wellness Center's Health Services is a fee for service clinic with \$15 office visits.
 Students that report being victims of a sexual assault will be seen and treated free of charge for all services that can be provided within the clinic.
 Victims will be informed that the exam at the Wellness Center is limited and all victims will be informed about the option to obtain a sexual assault nurse exam at the local hospital.
 They will also be informed about reporting options and assisted in connecting with the proper authorities if the decision to report is made.
 University "medical providers", when acting as such, are not considered to be a campus security authority and are not required to report sexual assaults unless the victim chooses to do so.
 Medical providers are mandated to report certain observable injuries that are believed to have been inflicted during criminal activity such as domestic violence.